Pillar of Marketing

 Ellie Mirman wrote a recent Hubspot blog that explains it this way: “Using data is a great way to bring sales and marketing together to align towards key business goals and keep both teams accountable and successfully working together.”

 First, measurable results must be put in place.
 What qualifies a warm lead?
-How many times does sales need to follow up?
+How many times do sales need to follow up?
 What are the measures of success or failure?
 Key performance indicators (KPI) need to be set and both teams should have a clear picture of what’s expected from each.

 After the KPIs are in place, it’s imperative to close the loop.
 Consistently measure and track initiatives and report on their success.
 What’s working?
 Dissect those strategies out and use more of them.
 Which ones fail?
 Either ditch them or tweak them to make them perform better.